 The enlarged 4th lower tooth fits into a notch on the upper jaw and is visible when the jaws are closed.
 The strength (bite force) of the crocodile is extremely strong.
 It is an opportunistic apex predator, eating anything within its range, such as fish, reptiles, birds, and mammals (including humans).
 It does not need to feed every day.

 The East African Nile Crocodile is common in freshwater rivers, swamps, lakes and marshlands.
 It does not like saltwater.

 It can grow to 3.5 and 5 metres (11-16 feet) in length and is extremely heavy.

-Female Nile crocodiles lay eggs when they are about 12-16 years old.
-They lay 25-80 eggs on sandy ground or riverbanks.
-Females dig a small hole to lay her eggs and then covers them with sand, and guards them for three months until they hatch.
-They never leave the nest, even if they are in danger.
+The female Nile crocodiles lays eggs when it is about 12-16 years old.
+She lays 25-80 eggs on sandy ground or riverbanks.
+She digs a small hole to lay her eggs and then covers them with sand, and guards them for three months until they hatch.
+She never leaves the nest, even if she is in danger.

 The East African Nile Crocodile has temperature-dependent sex determination.
 In other words, if the temperature of the nest is below 31.7 °C (89.1 °F), or above 34.5 °C (94.1 °F), the babies will be female.
 Males will be born if the temperature is within that range.
 The hatchlings make a high-pitched chirping noise before hatching, which is the signal for the mother to dig open the nest.

-Hatchling Nile crocodiles are between 280-300 mm (11-12 inches) long at first and grow approximately that length each year.
+Hatchlings are 28-30 centimetres (11-12 inches) long at first and grow approximately that length each year.
 The mother will protect her offspring for up to two years.
-At the end of the two years, the hatchlings are about 1.2 metres (4 feeet) long, and will leave the nest.
+At the end of the two years, the hatchlings are about 120 centimetres (4 feet) long, and will leave the nest.